Jeremy and Joanna Clayton celebrated 30 years trading in their fashion and lifestyle store, Javelin, in 2019.

 “In its early years Javelin was definitely a progressive business, adding market share and introducing new fashion brands to our customers.
 We have done a good job in maintaining our position as a taste-maker and style-setter in Bury St Edmunds and we have maintained our healthy turnover for the past few years, but we constantly have to run just to stand still.”

-“We pride ourselves in our level of service and how much we invest in HR generally in terms of staff training, appraisals and so on,” says Jeremy.
+“We pride ourselves in our level of service and how much we invest in HR generally in terms of staff training, appraisals and so on,” says Lucy.
 “When we recruit, we are looking for individuals who want to advance with us.
 Our policy has always been to value our staff as our best asset and add more value themselves.”

 With a fashion concept based on selling well-known brands, the Javelin owners are sensitive to how the relationship between supplier and independent retailer has changed in the age of ecommerce.

 Across the business, clothing accounts for 80% of sales and footwear plus accessories the remainder.
 The men:women split is almost exactly 50:50, which Javelin sees as a strength.

 “I don’t know many independent retailers that have such an even division.
 And we are careful to run them as two separate concerns and we buy differently for them.
 Everything is much faster on womenswear – we are buying almost daily, while on menswear it’s more of a traditional ordering cycle and stockturn, although this is slowly changing as men become increasingly fashion aware.”